PhlegmaticHeart/Unitree-go1-rslidar/README.txt

 § Infos on the project §

-This project is currently a cooperational project lead by Links Foundation and ITS Meccatronica e Aerospazio Piemonte (MAP).
+This project is currently a cooperational project led by Links Foundation and ITS Meccatronica e Aerospazio Piemonte (MAP).